TY-Jeong/VacHopPy/README.md

 </div>

- 2. Multi-path issue.
+ 2. **Multi-path issue.**

 As an example of the multi-path issue, below is a snapshot at step 246, showing that two sequential hopping, 19(purple) ➔ 25(green) and 25(green) ➔ 1(yellow), take place during one step.
 However, since VacHopPy determines the displacement of vacancy in step-wise manner, the code interprets the vacancy as moving directly 19(pulple) ➔ 1(yellow).

 <div align=center>
 <p>
     <img src="./imgs/snapshot_246.png" width="550" height="412" />
 </p>
 </div>

-### Correction for multi-path issue

 The multi-path issue can be addressed by using `Analyze.unwrap_path()` method, which recursively decomposes the multi-paths.
 This method can smartly find a possible path of vacancy by considering both connectivity and direction of arrows.
 By executing below commands, the user can see that unknown paths disapear and the total counts increas from 42 to 45.